Explore Bigodi Wetlands Sanctuary – A Jungle Swamp on foot.

 There are two guided walks a day.
 The first is at 7:30 am, which is best for birders, and the second is at 3:00 pm.
 Arrangements can be made to accommodate the schedule of visitors.

-Bigodi Wetlands Sanctuary – its jungle-like setting in an African Swamp, its beauty enhanced by thick vegetation, its colorful flowering plants and trees, butterflies, primates, mammals, and birds all make it a must-visit place in Uganda especially if you are already visiting nearby Kibale Forest…enjoy the Pearl of Africa.
+Bigodi Wetlands Sanctuary – its jungle-like setting in an African Swamp, its beauty enhanced by thick vegetation, and its colorful flowering plants and trees, butterflies, primates, mammals, and birds all make it a must-visit place in Uganda, especially if you are already visiting nearby Kibale Forest…enjoy the Pearl of Africa.

-Bigodi Wetlands Sanctuary – Jungle Swamp is a place not be missed to be missed in Uganda.
+Bigodi Wetlands Sanctuary – Jungle Swamp is a place not to be missed in Uganda.

 If you like to include Bigodi Wetlands Sanctuary – A Jungle Swamp in your safari with us – please get in touch with us.